What’s my filing deadline?

 When do I have to pay my taxes owing?

-If you owe the federal government money this year, the deadline to pay your balance is April 30, 2021.
-Beginning on May 1, the Canada Revenue Agency (CRA) will start adding interest to any amount you owe.
+If you owe the federal government money this year, the deadline to pay your balance is April 30, 2021 but since this falls on a Saturday in 2022, you have until the next business day which is May 2, 2022.
+Beginning on May 3, the Canada Revenue Agency (CRA) will start adding interest to any amount you owe.

 If you received Employment Insurance (EI) benefits or COVID-19 emergency benefits in 2020 and your taxable income was less than $75,000, you won’t have to pay the taxes you owe until April 30, 2022.
 Keep in mind, you still need to file your return by April 30, 2021 to avoid late-filing penalties.